robleto/ShakesFind/README.md

 ## 🙏 Acknowledgments

-- Board game award data sourced from BoardGameGeek community
 - Inspired by the excellent OMDB API structure
-- Built for the board gaming community
+- Built for theatre data products

 ## 📞 Support